 - 1 tablespoon grated beeswax or soy wax

 Combine the ingredients in a microwave-safe glass container or measuring cup.
 Microwave to gently heat up the shea butter and beeswax.
 Pour into a 4- to 5-ounce glass jar and let cool.
 Stir again.
 Use on dry areas.
 It's great for the knees, elbows, and is even sometimes used to treat and prevent chapped lips.

 Moisturizing Hand Cream

 Heat two teaspoons of coconut oil, one teaspoon of almond oil, one teaspoon of cocoa butter, and one teaspoon of shea butter in a microwave-safe bowl or container on low.
 You should only heat them for about two to three seconds until the ingredients are melted, but not at all boiling.
 Stir them together, and massage them into your hands.
 It's a great moisturizing hand treatment to use during the winter months.

 Melt three teaspoons of grated beeswax and three teaspoons of castor oil in a microwave or double boiler.
 Stir and remove from heat.
 Add six to ten drops of the essential oil of your choice along with a teaspoon of honey.
 If you want to add a little color, shave off a little of your favorite lipstick into the mixture.
 Pour into lip balm tins, a small glass cosmetic jar, or even into a lipstick tube.
 Let the balm cool uncovered for about 20 minutes.

 Side Effects of Shea Butter

 "Many acne-prone patients are worried about excessive moisturizing, fearing it will clog the pores," notes Chang.
 "Shea butter is non-comedogenic and should not clog the pores."
 Also, explains Zalka, "Shea butter may be best avoided if you have an allergy to tree nuts."

 The Best Products with Shea Butter

-Eos have a name almost synonymous with hydration, and what better to make a hand cream out of than shea butter?
+EOS is a brand almost synonymous with hydration, so who better to make a hand cream ($3) out of shea butter?
 The formula is non-greasy, and we love the scents.
 The best part of this product, though, is the price point.